 4.2 Evaluation

-The performance of the system will be assessed as we will create detailed graph that will cover more the 100000 users the graph have to represent the accurate relation between traits and will used for us as map for understanding strength of each relation . by this graph we will predict create valid recommendation
+The performance of the system will be assessed as we will create detailed graph that will cover more the 100000 users. the graph have to represent the accurate relation between interests and will used for us as map for understanding strength of each relation .
+By this graph we will base our recommitting.

-For evaluate this graph we will run simulation that will used known user and tested system hitting recommendation rate.
+Since our system is cross-domain recommitting system the variety of interest is basically infinite R.Kohavi [1995] have been investigating using cross-validation and bootstrap for analyzing bias learning he concluded the more the K-fold is bigger it’s reduce the variance while increase the bias, since our graph will be high interests variance we will need to equalize graph to the K value in the K-fold cross validation – for better evaluation we find the K value by measuring the all graph interest nodes.

+For evaluate this graph we be cross validation technique, we will runs cross validation runs as described in the following table (in this example k-fold test when k=1000):